bdusell/rau/README.rst

 #.
 The only algorithm currently implemented for generating outputs is beam
    search.
 In the future, other generation algorithms such as ancestral sampling, greedy decoding, and constrained ancestral sampling may be added.
 #.
-Beam search is not parallelized across minibatch elements (but Hugging
+Beam search is not parallelized across minibatch elements.
-   Face recommends not doing this anyway).
-TODO include link
 #.
 Due to limitations in the API for PyTorch's transformer implementation,
    decoding for transformers is very inefficient.
 At every step of decoding, all of the hidden representations are re-computed from scratch, and the